Converse DC Comics Shoes Collection

 The Converse DC Comics Collection Over The Years

 The Converse Flash was once again one of the first to debut a new year in 2017, next to the omnipresent The Joker.
 Both new designs kept the same shades from the year before, with The Joker sneaker showing the villain at his messy desk on the inside of the shoe.
+The beginning of the month marked the release of a new version of the Converse Wonder Woman sneaker, once again featuring the hi top Chuck Taylor.

 The Converse DC Comics collection shows no signs of slowing down, having two new styles to drop in January, having the Harley Quinn and Flash taking centerstage once again.
 If we had Harley Quinn recently in 2014, Flash makes a rare appearance after the 2011 edition.
 The Hi Top Chuck Taylors are once again preferred to depict these comics characters and their environment.
 Also, for the first time since the collection was launched the "Trinity" cartoon series was celebrated with a sneaker featuring the three superheroes: Batman, Superman and Wonder Woman, all depicted on the same shoe in action.
 The summertime brought us more versions of the Converse Wonder Woman and Superman but also two new additions to the collection.
 For the first time The Penguin and Green Arrow have been featured, both on their own hi top Chuck Taylor, giving a fresh breath to the six year collaboration.
 The collection this year competed with Vans Nintendo release, another themed series from Converse's competitor.